krazydanny/laravel-repository/README.md

 Using **log()**

 Stores models in cache in a way only accesible within the sync() method callback.
-Useful for optimizing performance when you don't need to access them until they are persisted in database.
+Useful for optimizing performance and storage when you don't need to access them until they are persisted in database.

 ```php
 $model = app( TransactionsRepository::class )->log( new Transactions( $data ) );